zio/zio/CODE_OF_CONDUCT.md

 John De Goes (@jdegoes), owing to his original founding of the project and continued investments in it.
 While John adheres to the same code of conduct as everyone else, he is entitled to override moderation decisions made by the steering committee.

+We do not take the BDFL position lightly, especially with regards to moderation.
+John has consistently shown he is level-headed and able to handle conflict responsibly.
+Feel free to reach out to any member of the steering committee, including John himself, with any concern you might have.